reactjs/react.dev/content/docs/add-react-to-a-website.md

 **[Download the full example (2KB zipped)](https://gist.github.com/gaearon/6668a1f6986742109c00a581ce704605/archive/110ba374459fbf15109acbc957c16432e6601eef.zip)**

-## Tip: Using Multiple DOM Containers
+### Tip: Reuse a Component

 Commonly, you might want to display React components in multiple places on the HTML page.
-Here is a variation on the previous example that displays the "Like" button several times:
+Here is an example that displays the "Like" button three times and passes some data to it:

 **[View the full example source code](https://gist.github.com/gaearon/faa67b76a6c47adbab04f739cba7ceda)**

 **[Download the full example (2KB zipped)](https://gist.github.com/gaearon/faa67b76a6c47adbab04f739cba7ceda/archive/9d0dd0ee941fea05fd1357502e5aa348abb84c12.zip)**

+>Note
+>
+>This strategy is mostly useful while React-powered parts of the page are isolated from each other.
+Inside React code, it's easier to use [component composition](/docs/components-and-props.html#composing-components) instead.

-## Tip: Minify JavaScript for Production
+### Tip: Minify JavaScript for Production

 Before deploying your website to production, be mindful that unminifed JavaScript can significantly slow down the page for your users.